 Retouching is made up of 2 parts: the face mesh and the retouching material.

 To add a face mesh, right-click on the face tracker in the Scene tab, select Insert and then select Face Mesh.

 You should now see a face mesh in the Scene tab and tracking the face in the Viewport.

 Now your face mesh is in the scene, go to the Inspector panel and click + next to Material.
 Then, double-click the material you've created to inspect its properties.

 Spark AR Studio has several built-in shaders.
 There's a specific type of shader for retouching.
 Find this by clicking the arrows next to Shader Type and selecting Retouching from the menu.

 The retouching shader type has different properties to the default shader, including Skin Smoothing and Eye Whitening.
 You can experiment with the sliders until the retouching material looks the way you want it to.

 For this effect, we're going to change:

-You should preview skin smoothing on your mobile device using the AR Studio Player app to make sure the result is as expected.
+You should preview skin smoothing on your mobile device using the Spark AR Player app to make sure the result is as expected.